vitorbeltrao/cryptocurrency_anomaly_detection/README.md

 In the realm of finance, understanding and identifying anomalies—unusual patterns or events—is a critical task for maintaining stability and making informed decisions.
 This project aims to harness the power of data analytics to detect anomalies within financial data obtained from Yahoo Finance.
 The primary focus lies in utilizing the concept of amplitude, calculated as the difference between the closing and opening prices of financial instruments.
 By identifying anomalies in these amplitude values, this project offers insights into potentially noteworthy market events that may justify further investigation.

+If the amplitude value is positive it means that the stock ended higher and if it is an anomaly it could mean that maybe it is time to sell the stock.
+Similarly, if the amplitude value ends up negative, it means that stock prices have dropped, and if it is an anomaly, it may be time to buy them.

+Anyway, this is just a basic intuition, the focus here is the creation of the system.
+The technical part of how the stock market works should always be accompanied by an expert.

 **The workflow includes the following steps:**

 * Data Collection: Retrieve data from the Yahoo finance API using the provided endpoints.